-Annette Lantz-Simmons is Executive Director of the Center for Conflict Resolution.
+Annette is Executive Director of the Center for Conflict Resolution.
 She came to the conflict resolution field in 2002 from the business sector.
 Annette holds a Bachelor’s Degree in Business Administration from Fresno Pacific University and a Master’s Degree in Conflict Transformation from Eastern Mennonite University (EMU).
-Annette was named Alumni Peacebuilder of the Year for 2018 and became a certified trainer for the STAR program (Strategies in Trauma Awareness and Resilience) through Eastern Mennonite University and plans to become a certified trainer for the program.
+Annette was named Alumni Peacebuilder of the Year for 2018 and became a certified trainer for the STAR program (Strategies in Trauma Awareness and Resilience) through the Center for Justice and Peacebuilding at EMU.
 Annette creates a work environment that supports relationships between clients, staff, volunteers, and board members to reflect the work CCR does in the community.

-Debbie Bayless has been a mediator with CCR since 2004 and Mediation Coordinator since August 2009.
-Debbie holds a Bachelor’s Degree in Sociology and Human Services, with a minor in German Language and Psychology.
-Currently she works primarily with neighborhoods and various court diversion programs.
-She is thoroughly enjoying working on her Master’s Degree in Restorative Justice at Eastern Mennonite University in May 2018, which has expanded her skills and understanding as she helps people in families, neighborhoods and in the workplace work toward peaceful solutions to conflict.
+Debbie has been a mediator with CCR since 2004 and Mediation Coordinator since August 2009.
+Debbie holds a Bachelor’s Degree in Sociology and Human Services, with minors in German Language and Psychology.
+Currently she works primarily with neighborhoods and several Restorative Justice court diversion programs.
+She completed her Master’s Degree in Restorative Justice at Eastern Mennonite University in May 2018, which has expanded her skills and understanding as she helps people in families, neighborhoods and in the workplace work toward peaceful solutions to conflict.
 One of Debbie’s goals in the processes she facilitates is to help people uphold dignity for themselves and others to transform communication between differing opinions and perspectives.

-Jacqueline Buycks joined the CCR team in January 2016.
+Jackie joined the CCR team in January 2016.
 She is a trained mediator and experienced classroom facilitator.
 Jacqueline also is assistant pastor at Good Samaritan Christian Center, where she teaches, facilitates and mentors several weekly groups.
 Jacqueline enjoys the gift of entrepreneurship and has created and operated several businesses since 1995.
-For ten years, she was co-owner of Big Momma’s Bakery-Cafe, located in Crown Center and Raytown, Mo.
-In addition to her current CCR work with students in schools, Jacqueline owns and operates Ms. Hospitality, specializing in event coordinating, etiquette training and event staffing.
-Jacqueline brings her contagious positive outlook and energy has the tendency to interrupt harmful conflict before it can escalate to violence.
+Jacqueline is a restorative justice facilitator, mediator and trainer for students, teachers and administrators in area schools where her contagious positive outlook and energy has the tendency to interrupt harmful conflict before it can escalate to violence.

-Joanie Levenson has been an advocate and volunteer for the work of the Center for Conflict Resolution since she participated in the ICR and Mediation Training.
+Joanie began her affiliation with the Center for Conflict Resolution in 2012 when she participated in the ICR and Mediation Training.
 Following the training, she volunteered for CCR for a time.
-She officially joined the CCR staff in July 2015 as Administrative Assistant, and now also serves as a Restorative Justice Facilitator.
-Joanie holds a Bachelor or Arts Degree in Theatre/Music.
-She also earned a Master of Divinity degree and served as a hospice chaplain for 13 years prior to coming to CCR.
+She officially joined the staff in July 2015, and she now serves the organization as Administrative Coordinator and as a Restorative Justice Facilitator.
+Joanie holds a Bachelor of Arts Degree in Theatre/Music.
+She also earned a Master of Divinity degree in 2002 and worked as a Hospice Chaplain for 13 years prior to coming to work at CCR.

-Gregory Winship is a trained mediator and serves as the Office/Training Coordinator for the Center for Conflict Resolution.
+Gregory is a trained mediator and serves as the Office/Training Coordinator and Restorative Justice Strategist for the Center for Conflict Resolution.
 He was introduced to restorative justice principles in 2006 and has more than 20 years of experience dealing with interpersonal conflict resolution in the criminal justice system.
-He previously worked with a violence prevention program in Kansas City, Missouri as a Senior Administrative Assistant and Volunteer Coordinator.
-Gregory earned a Bachelor of Arts Degree in Business Administration from Graceland University, and he is currently pursuing a Master’s Degree in in Conflict Transformation at Eastern Mennonite University.
+Greg creates, manages and delivers conflict resolution and restorative justice programs in prisons in Missouri and Kansas, including Leavenworth Federal prison.
+Gregory earned a Bachelor of Arts Degree in Business Administration from Graceland University, and received a Master’s Degree in Restorative Justice from Eastern Mennonite University.